Raytheon names former U.S. deputy defense secretary to board

-Aug 14 (Reuters) - Tomahawk missile maker Raytheon Co on Monday named former U.S. Deputy Defense Secretary Robert Work as a director to its board.
+(Reuters) - Tomahawk missile maker Raytheon Co (RTN.N) on Monday named former U.S. Deputy Defense Secretary Robert Work as a director to its board.

 Work, 64, served as deputy defense secretary under former President Barack Obama's administration, and held the position from 2014 through last month.